velniaszs/Fabric_Workspace_Settings/docs/OPEN-ISSUES.md

 Reproduce with `Workflows/diag-401.ps1`. **This configuration is per-tenant and must be repeated in every environment** — see 8.4.

-### 3.2 Broker SPN workspace Admin coverage — RESOLVED
+### 3.2 Broker SPN workspace Admin coverage — DONE

 `sp_fabric_powerapp` must hold **Admin** on every managed workspace — connect, disconnect and sync all require it.

-**Resolved 2026-08-07.** The broker SP is a member of a security group, and workspace provisioning is automated to grant that group the Admin role on every new workspace.
+**Done 2026-08-07.** The broker SP is a member of a security group, and workspace provisioning is automated to grant that group the Admin role on every new workspace.
 No per-workspace manual step, and new workspaces are covered as they are created.

 Carried into PREREQUISITES §C as an environment-level dependency rather than a task: a new tenant needs the equivalent provisioning automation before the app works there.